 (2) Participants are encouraged to attach photos that illustrate your job description, challenges, and problem areas.
 They will be useful to support your presentation on Country Report and Action plan.
 (It will also be helpful to have an image of the ports of your country.)

 (3) The program offers participants the opportunity for solving problems based on knowledge acquired during the course.
-The action plan that you will formulate during the online course should be directly related to your activities as the action plan should mainly be implemented by yourself and your office.
+The action plan that you will formulate during the online phase should be directly related to your activities as the action plan should mainly be implemented by yourself and your office.

 Attached Form

 1. General Information on Ports in the Country